apwide/azure-golive-integration/src/README.md

 ![AzureCustomTaskDeploymentInformation.png](images/AzureCustomTaskDeploymentInformation.png)

+Check the help information of each option in order to understand how to use it.

-The "Jira Issue Keys from Commit History" option enables the parsing of commit messages to identify the issue keys that should be added to the deployment.
+For example, the "Extract Jira Issue Keys from commits" option enables the parsing of commit messages to identify the issue keys that should be added to the deployment.
 The task will go through all commits made from the current job to the last successful job.

+There are plenty of other options available that will drastically help you automate routines to simplify your pipelines.

 ### Update Environment Status
 If you want to update the status of the Golive environment (ex: when starting a deployment, after a deployment has been performed,…), open the “Update Status” section.
 Pick the desired status or type its name: